-Damaged Seat Belt:

-Using damaged seat belts is

-dangerous.
-In a collision, damaged

-belts cannot provide adequate
+Using damaged seat belts is dangerous.
+In a collision, damaged belts cannot provide adequate protection.

-protection.
-Have an Authorized Mazda

-Dealer replace damaged belts

-immediately.

 ▼Cleaning the Window Interiors

 If the windows become covered with an oily, greasy, or waxy film, clean them with glass cleaner.
 Follow the directions on the container.